superNWHG/dotfiles/README.md

 - feh -
 You can install it by doing ``sudo pacman -S feh``

+**Requirements for hyprland**
+-
+- Arduino IDE -
+You can install it by doing ``sudo pacman -S arduino``
+- Discord -
+You can install it by doing ``sudo pacman -S discord``
+- Betterdiscord -
+You can install it using the AUR by doing ``yay -S betterdiscord-installer``
+- hyprland -
+You can install it by doing ``sudo pacman -S hyprland``
+- swaylock-effects -
+You can install it by doing ``yay -S swaylock-effects``
+- kitty -
+You can install it by doing ``sudo pacman -S kitty``
+- neovim -
+You can install it by doing ``sudo pacman -S neovim``
+- polybar -
+You can install it by doing ``sudo pacman -S polybar``
+- rofi -
+You can install it by doing ``sudo pacman -S rofi``
+- zsh -
+you can install it by doing ``sudo pacman -S zsh``
+- oh-my-zsh -
+Installation instructions can be found [here](https://github.com/ohmyzsh/ohmyzsh/)
+- feh -
+You can install it by doing ``sudo pacman -S feh``

 **Installation**
 -
 Clone the repo by doing: